On Air Now

-Listen to Nicola Benedetti play the second movement of Tchaikovsky’s violin concerto, with some absolutely heart-melting vibrato (skip to 01:14 for the good stuff):
+Listen to Nicola Benedetti play the second movement of Tchaikovsky’s Violin Concerto, the ‘Adagio’ – packed with gorgeous, rich vibrato:

 Now listen to Roger Norrington’s controversial recording of Mahler’s Symphony No. 9, without vibrato:

-Setting all personal preferences aside, once we are used to hearing orchestral instruments play with vibrato, it is hard not to be a little perturbed by Norrington’s recording.
+Setting all personal preferences aside, once we are used to hearing orchestral instruments play with vibrato, Norrington’s recording is at least on first listen, a disconcerting experience.

-Vibrato is basically a vibrating or pulsating of the sound, which is used to add expression to the music.
-Generally speaking, it's regular in both pitch and oscillation.
+‘Vibrato’ means a vibrating or pulsating of the sound.
+It is used to add expression to the music, and generally speaking it should be regular in both pitch and oscillation.

-Stepping back from the 21st and 20th centuries, vibrato hasn’t always been seen as a natural, healthy technique in musical performance.
+Stepping back from the 20th and 21st centuries, vibrato hasn’t always been seen as a natural, healthy technique in musical performance.

 If vibrato wasn’t used in the Baroque period, we might assume that because of its expressive nature, it should be associated with 19th-century and Romantic music.
 But period oboist Bruce Haynes notes that continuous vibrato is a specifically 20th-century phenomenon (Early Music America).